h-havenga/jekyll/_posts/2017-10-29-script-to-change-macadress.markdown

 categories: linux network bash
 ---

-A network card has a mac address assigned to it by which a network can identify you.
-It is a widely used way to restrict or monitor your access on a and it could be useful in such cases to have a randomly assigned mac address to improve your privacy and anonymity.
+Every network card has a mac address, a serial number of sorts, assigned to it by which a network can identify you.
+It is a widely used way to restrict or monitor your access on a network and it could be useful in such cases to have a randomly assigned mac address to improve your privacy and anonymity.
 The script is just a bunch a of commands, you can run them separately if you want to, this just makes it easier to reuse instead of remembering every step.
 The mac address should change with every reconnect.

 {% highlight bash %}
 #!/bin/bash